-CWW art therapists are Licensed, Registered and Board Certified practicing in the field of art therapy for 30 years.
+CWW art therapists are Licensed, Registered and Board Certified practicing in the field of art therapy for over 30 years.

 What Is Art Therapy?